 A chilly morning.
 A warm afternoon.
 A fiery night.

-I was still standing there when the door opened behind me.
+I was still staring at the water when the glass door slid open behind me.

 "Why'd you get up without me?"

-Her voice came sleepy and confused, the words running together at the edges, and I didn't turn around immediately because I needed a second to rearrange my face into something that didn't look like a man who'd been prosecuting himself for the last forty minutes.
+Her voice came sleepy and confused, the words running together at the edges, and I didn't turn around immediately.
+I needed a second to rearrange my face into something that didn't look like a guy who'd been prosecuting himself for the last forty minutes.

-When I did turn, Yeji was standing in the doorway in my shirt.
-The navy dress shirt I'd worn straight off the plane two nights ago - still wrinkled from the flight, never properly hung up because she'd pulled me through the side door before I'd finished setting my bag down.
-It hit her mid-thigh and the collar hung off one shoulder and her hair was a disaster, slept-on and tangled on the left side where she'd pressed her face into the pillow, and she was squinting against the grey morning light like it had personally inconvenienced her.
+When I turned, Yeji was standing in the doorway in my shirt.
+The navy dress shirt I'd worn off the plane two nights ago, still wrinkled because she'd pulled me through the side door before I'd finished setting my bag down.
+It hit her mid-thigh and the collar hung off one shoulder and her hair was a slept-on disaster, tangled on the left side where she'd pressed her face into the pillow all night.
+She was squinting against the grey morning light like it had personally inconvenienced her.

 "Couldn't sleep," I said.
 "Didn't want to wake you."

 "The pool looked nice at dawn," I offered.
-It hadn't - it looked like an empty practice room with the lights off - but Yeji glanced at the water, accepted the premise the way she'd accepted my excuse, generously, without pressing, and slid her hand around my arm.
+It hadn't.
+It had looked like an empty practice room with the lights off.
+But Yeji glanced at the water and accepted the premise the way she'd accepted my excuse, generously, without pressing, and slid her hand around my arm.

 "Come inside," she said.
 "I'm cold."

 She wasn't asking.
-Her fingers curled into the fabric of my sleeve and she tugged, once, the casual authority of someone who expected compliance.
+Her fingers curled into the fabric of my sleeve and she tugged once and didn't wait.

-Her hip pressed into mine as we walked, steering toward the kitchen instead of the bedroom.
-Coffee, morning - the ordinary version of the plan she'd had before she woke up to cold sheets where a warm body was supposed to be.
-She curled into my arm and walked.
+Her hip pressed into mine as we walked, steering me toward the kitchen instead of the bedroom.
+Coffee, morning, the ordinary version of the plan she'd had before she woke up to cold sheets where a warm body was supposed to be.

-The kitchen was bright - too bright, aggressive morning sunlight that felt like a correction, the villa deciding the grey hour at the pool didn't count and starting the day over without me.
-Someone had opened the windows before we got there, and the overcast had moved on while I'd been building a prosecution at the pool, the clouds breaking apart in that Jeju way where the sky goes from grey to brilliant blue in the space of twenty minutes.
-Morning sun came through the east-facing glass in clean slanted columns that turned the white countertops warm and made the copper pans on the wall rack glow.
-One of them caught the light wrong and flashed - just a flicker, just the sun hitting curved metal - but for a quarter-second the reflection was water, dark water, before it was just a pan again.
+The kitchen was bright.
+Too bright.
+Aggressive morning sunlight, the villa deciding the grey hour at the pool didn't count and starting the day over without me.
+The clouds had broken apart in that Jeju way where the sky goes from grey to brilliant blue in twenty minutes flat.
+Sun came through the east-facing glass in clean slanted columns that turned the white countertops warm and made the copper pans on the wall rack glow.
+One of them caught the light wrong and flashed, just a flicker, just the sun hitting curved metal, but for a quarter-second the reflection was water, dark water, before it was a pan again.

-Yeji released my arm long enough to open the fridge and assess its contents with her usual leader focus.
+Yeji released my arm long enough to open the fridge.

 "I'm making breakfast."

-Hwang Yeji's relationship with cooking is adversarial - catastrophically, historically, MEME-LEVEL bad.
-She has burned instant ramyeon and made rice that was somehow both crunchy and soggy.
-Ryujin once described watching Yeji attempt a fried egg as "a war crime against poultry."
-And she was in here anyway, phone propped against the toaster displaying a recipe she'd already deviated from by step two, tongue between her teeth, holding a spatula held like she'd confused it with a weapon.
-She'd cracked eggs into a bowl as if she'd seen other people do this successfully and assumed proximity to competence was transferable.
-It wasn't.
+Hwang Yeji's relationship with cooking is adversarial.
+Catastrophically, historically, MEME-LEVEL bad.
+She's burned instant ramyeon.
+She's made rice that was somehow both crunchy and soggy.
+Ryujin once described watching her attempt a fried egg as "a war crime against poultry."
+And here she was anyway, phone propped against the toaster displaying a recipe she'd already deviated from by step two, tongue between her teeth, holding the spatula like she'd confused it with a weapon.

 "You don't have to -" I started.

 "I want to."
 She didn't look up.
-Concentration furrowed between her eyebrows, the same crease she gets during difficult choreography, the same intensity she brings to everything she cares about.
-She was treating scrambled eggs like a dance break.
-Every movement was deliberate, studied, slightly wrong.
+She had the same concentration crease between her eyebrows she gets during difficult choreography, treating scrambled eggs like a dance break.

-For about ninety seconds I let her try.
-Then self-preservation kicked in.
-I stepped in beside her - close, so our shoulders touched - and took the spatula from her hand, having watched enough eggs die for one morning.
-My other hand found the dial and turned the heat down, scraped the surviving eggs to one side, and cracked three fresh ones into the cooler zone of the pan.
+I let her try for ninety seconds.
+Then I stepped in beside her and took the spatula out of her hand, turned the heat down, scraped the survivors to one side, and cracked three fresh ones into the cooler zone of the pan.

-She wrapped both arms around my left bicep and leaned her head against my shoulder and didn't let go.
-Her skin was warm.
-Solid.
-Present in a way that pushed back against the residue of the dream, where every body I'd reached for had been cold.
+She wrapped both arms around my left bicep, leaned her head against my shoulder, and didn't let go.
+Her skin was warm and solid against mine, pushing back against the residue of the dream where every body I'd reached for had been cold.

 "You're not helping," I said.